dgbenner/experimental-predictive-UI-travelapp/README.md

 - Fallback strategies when prediction is wrong
 - User comfort in multimodal and high-distraction contexts
 - Ergonomic feasibility of sway, shake, and facial gestures
-- The effectiveness of large, simple, “control module” UI design
+- The effectiveness of large, simple, "control module" UI design
 - How many unique UI types can be presented without overwhelming users

 ---